From multiline queues to Macdonald polynomials via the exclusion process: Comparing our formula to other formulas for Macdonald polynomials

-The permuted basement Macdonald polynomials can be described combinatorially using \emph{nonattacking fillings} of certain diagrams \cite{thesis, A}\footnote{Note however that \cite{thesis} cites personal communication with Haglund for their introduction.}, which we call \emph{permuted basement tableaux}.
-(Note that these permuted basement tableaux generalize the nonattacking fillings from \cite{HHL3}).
+The permuted basement Macdonald polynomials can be described combinatorially using \emph{nonattacking fillings} of certain diagrams \cite{thesis, A} which we call \emph{permuted basement tableaux} (the reference \cite{thesis} cites personal communication with Haglund for their introduction).
+Note that these permuted basement tableaux generalize the nonattacking fillings from \cite{HHL3}.
 In light of this, one may wonder if there is a bijection between multiline queues and these permuted basement tableaux.
 As we explain in \cref{rem:queue}, this is the case when the compositions have distinct parts.
 However, for general compositions, the number of permuted basement tableaux is different than the number of multiline queues.
 There are more permuted basement tableaux (See Table \ref{permuted}).
-We conjecture that there is a way to group permuted basement tableaux so that the weight in a group equals the weight of one MLQ.
+We conjecture that there is a way to group permuted basement tableaux so that the weight in a group equals the weight of one multiline queue, see \cref{fig:queueTableaux} for an example.

-To illustrate that our formulas are reasonable in terms of the number of terms, Table \ref{perumted} records the number of permuted basement tableaux (respectively, multiline queues) in the Haglund-Haiman-Loehr formula (respectively our formula) for nonsymmetric Macdonald polynomials $E_{\lambda}$, where $\lambda$ is a partition.
+To illustrate that our formulas are reasonable in terms of the number of terms, Table \ref{permuted} records the number of permuted basement tableaux (respectively, multiline queues) in the Haglund-Haiman-Loehr formula (respectively our formula) for nonsymmetric Macdonald polynomials $E_{\lambda}$, where $\lambda$ is a partition.
 Note that for any composition $\mu$ whose parts rearrange to form $\lambda$, the number of multiline queues that contribute to $F_{\mu}$ equals the number of multiline queues contributing to $F_{\lambda}$; similarly for the number of permuted basement tableaux contributing to the formula for the corresponding permuted basement Macdonald polynomial.